wkorando/go-serverless-with-java/STEP3.md

 	}
 	```

-	**Note:** Functions execute in asynchronous mode by default, you can also use the tag `--blocking` explicitly invoke a function in asynchronous mode.
+	**Note:** Functions execute in asynchronous mode by default, you can also use the tag `--blocking` to explicitly invoke a function in asynchronous mode.

 ### Viewing Function Invocation Information

-When invoking a function OpenWhisk is generating diagnostic information that can be used for tracking system usage, debugging, and other purposes.
+When invoking a function OpenWhisk is generating diagnostic information that can be used for monitoring usage, debugging, and other purposes.

 1. You can view the invocation information of the function we executed earlier with this command: